2. Transgender patients

 Transgender (Trans) men: Men who were not assigned male gender at birth (i.e. usually assigned female at birth).
 Individuals may also use or self-identify the term female-to-male (FTM) transgender; best practice is to use “transgender man” unless your patient indicates they prefer otherwise.

-Non-binary transgender people: People who do not identify with the gender they were assigned at birth and do not identify solely as one of the binary genders of male or female.
+Non-binary transgender people: People who do not identify with the gender they were assigned at birth and also do not identify solely as one of the binary genders of male or female.
 Non-binary people may have an androgynous (both masculine and feminine) gender identity, have an identity between male and female or have a neutral or non-existent gender identity.

 Two-spirit: A term that refers to sexual orientation and/ or gender identity within some Aboriginal cultures.
 The organization 2-Spirited People of the 1st Nations defines the term as follows: “Native people who are gay, lesbian, bisexual, transgender, other gendered, third/fourth gendered individuals that walk carefully between the worlds and between the genders”.